 - Sauté it for about 1 min and lastly add golden fried onion, mix it well.

 - Then immediately add the tadka to the dal-mutton mixture and stir it well.
+This tadka brings a great texture.

 - Cook the mix for 1-2 more mins to make your mutton haleem ready.